 You may not have the energy to start a blog to show your expertise, but what is your excuse for not using the LinkedIn publishing platform?
-Come on, as a job seeker, why not jump in!?

 How To Get Started With The LinkedIn Publishing Platform